Kristy McNichol

-Christina Ann "Kristy" McNichol (born September 11, 1962) is a former American actress.
+Christina Ann "Kristy" McNichol (born September 11, 1962) is an American former actress.
 Beginning her career as a child actress, she rose to fame in 1976 with her role as the teenage daughter Letitia "Buddy" Lawrence in the TV drama Family for which she won two Emmy Awards.
 Subsequent roles included Angel in the film Little Darlings, Polly in Only When I Laugh, and Barbara Weston in the TV sitcom Empty Nest.
 McNichol retired from acting in 2001.

 Career

 McNichol appeared with her brother Jimmy McNichol in commercials and later, on her own, in guest appearances on such other series as Starsky & Hutch, The Bionic Woman, CHiPs, Love, American Style, and The Love Boat, thanks to family friend Desi Arnaz.
 Her first stint as a series regular came in the role of Patricia Apple in the short-lived television series Apple's Way (1974).

 In 1976, McNichol was cast as Letitia "Buddy" Lawrence in the television drama series Family (1976–80).
 She was nominated for the Emmy Award for Best Supporting Actress in a Dramatic Series three years in a row (1977–79), winning in 1977 and 1979.
 In 1980, she was nominated for the Emmy Award for Outstanding Lead Actress in a Drama Series for Family.
+The role featured her skateboarding, making her an early skateboard hero to many people.
+She competed against Dan Haggerty in 1977 in skateboarding in Celebrity Challenge of the Sexes.

 In 1977, McNichol appeared in the TV special The Carpenters at Christmas, performing several musical numbers with the duo.
 In 1978, she and Jimmy made their foray into music, recording the album Kristy and Jimmy McNichol for RCA Records (AFL1-2875).
 Produced by Phil Margo and Mitch Margo, it included the singles "He's So Fine" (a cover of The Chiffons' 1963 hit), which peaked at number 70 on the Billboard chart and "Page by Page".
 The McNichols promoted the album at New York's Studio 54 discothèque with other celebrities.
 In 1978, McNichol performed with Jimmy in a second Carpenters' holiday special, titled The Carpenters: A Christmas Portrait.

 Publicity photo of child actress Kristy McNichol (age 13) promoting the September 28, 1976, premiere of the second season of the ABC television series Family.

 McNichol was one of the bigger teen stars of that era.
 She appeared on talk shows such as The Mike Douglas Show and Dinah!, and made several appearances on Battle of the Network Stars and other celebrity-based sports shows.
 In 1978, she starred in the acclaimed TV movie Summer of My German Soldier.

 McNichol began her film career in 1977 in Black Sunday, but her scenes were cut.
 In 1978, she starred with Burt Reynolds and Sally Field in the black comedy The End.